wbazant/markerAlignmentsPaper/paper.md

 \newpage

 ### Simulated reads and references
-We devise a simulation procedure based on sourcing reads from a reference and aligning them back to a version of the reference which lets us capture properties of alignments in various degrees of difference between sequenced material and available reference:  a known species, a different strain, or a novel species.
+We devise a simulation procedure based on sourcing reads from a reference and aligning them back to a version of the reference which lets us capture properties of alignments in various degrees of difference between sequenced material and available reference.
+We use it in four contexts: reads sampled from the whole reference and then mapped back to it (an optimal case we might expect in real data), reads sampled and mapped back to a small duplicated reference (regions of higher resolution in the reference), reads sampled from the whole reference which are then modified (a more realistic case where a sampled organism is of a different strain to the reference), and reads from a hold-out set mapped to the remaining set (a case of unknown species).

 In the most favourable case where a species in a sample is also present in the reference, most reads map correctly - overall, average precision and recall are both 95.1%, and adding the MAPQ >= 30 filter increases precision to 99.7% while decreasing recall to 91.7%.
 To convey the same information with a differently calculated statistic: 8% of the reads map with MAPQ < 30 and 46.2% of those are incorrectly mapped, while among reads with MAPQ >= 30, only 0.3% are incorrectly mapped.
 Most misses are near misses: 89% of reads that do not map back to a sequence of their species map within the correct genus.
 Average MAPQ value among correct mappings is 36.1, among near misses 5.2, and 4.4 among other misses.
 For MAPQ >= 5, precision and recall are 99.0% and 96.0%.